-As a result, conserving precious water resources should now be a top priority for every landscape professional.
+And for Bay Area Landscape Professionals, conserving precious water resources should now be a top priority.

 Plants that do not receive enough water due to drought or governmental restrictions aimed at water conservation will eventually show signs of stress.